Stay calm, act quickly, contact us

 How will the DDU help?

-- We will tell you how to put together the essential paperwork and documents to send to us.
+- We'll send you a claims pack telling you how to put together the essential documents you'll need to send us.

 - We will then usually write to the patient - known as the claimant - or their solicitors, informing them we have received their notification and confirming we will be looking after you.

 - We will tell you about any key developments.
 This may include advising you we believe there is no reasonable chance of the claim proceeding or that it has become time-barred.

 - We will continue to liaise with you throughout the claim and discuss with you all decisions that may affect your professional position, including any decision about a proposed settlement.

 - You can call us at any time to check on the progress of your claim, or ask us to contact you regularly, even if we have nothing to report.